How To Copy a Hyper-V Virtual Machine to a New Location

 Import-VM -Path 'D:\VMs\VM\Virtual Machines\BD45FCC2-F93A-492D-A9F5-0CB58B73686D.vmcx' -copy -VHDDestinationPath 'C:\VMs\VM' -VirtualMachinePath 'C:\VMs\VM'

-In this example, the VM is being imported to C:\VMs.
-However, in the real world, you would use a path on your RAM disk.
+In this example, the VM is imported to C:\VMs.
+However, in practice, you would specify a path on your RAM disk.
 In Figure 3, note that the command refers to the .VMCX file mentioned earlier.

 Showing that the .VMCX file is needed

 Figure 3.
-The import command will need to reference the exported VM’s .VMCX file.
+The import command must reference the exported VM’s .VMCX file.

 PowerShell screenshot displays the import process